mzch/loginterests/content/terms.md

 material and data ('Comments') in areas of the website. 電脳業務日誌 does not screen, edit, publish or review Comments prior to their appearance on the website and Comments do not reflect the views or opinions of電脳業務日誌, its agents or affiliates.
 Comments reflect the view and opinion of the person who posts such view or opinion.
-To the extent permitted by applicable laws 電脳業務日誌shall not be responsible or liable for the Comments or for any loss cost, liability, damages or expenses caused and or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.
+To the extent permitted by applicable laws 電脳業務日誌 shall not be responsible or liable for the Comments or for any loss cost, liability, damages or expenses caused and or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.